Knulpinette/42_03_minishell/README.md

 There are two potential problems to take into consideration: if someone creates a file with the same name and in the same directory as the temporary file, things will go wrong; if the temporary file has always the same name, and a here doc is being processed in two different minishells launched simultaneously, something will go wrong.
 To deal with this, I created the temporary file inside the /tmp folder (where users usually don't go) and named it after the tty where the minishell is being launched from.
 Environment variables are expanded, unless the delimiter is in between quotes.

+If we are looking at a single command which is a built-in, we run it in the parent process.
+Else, we create a child process.

+As we create a new process with fork, we store all the child pids in an array - this will be useful later on.
+Inside the child process, we either run the built-in command and exit with what it returns, or we call execve, which will replace our child process for a new one where the command will be run.
+Before we do that, we need to do some changes to the files descriptor's table.
+We need to copy the file descriptor 0 and make it point, not to STDIN, but to where our fd_in points, using dup2.
+In this way, when the new process looks for information from fd 0, it will get the correct information.
+Simillarly, we need to copy the file descriptor 1 and make it point, not to STDOUT, but to where our fd_out points.
+After building the needed parameters for execve, we are ready to run it.

+Back to the parent process

 I shall write nice things about our executor.
 For now, here's a note on why I think valgrind doesn't like my cd: https://bugs.freedesktop.org/show_bug.cgi?id=112201